Floods, who is to blame

 This is the reasons why I have called this article: Playing the game, who is to blame?

-At this very moment, I can say that this game may turn out to be a very dangerous game, because the politicians are trying hard to pass the buck to the people that were in charge of the dams, when those people didn’t know what the government wanted them to do, so, the politicians are accusing them without thinking about the future consequences.
+At this very moment, I can say that this game may turn out to be a dangerous game, because the politicians are trying to pass the buck to the people that were in charge of the dams, when those people didn’t know what the government wanted them to do, so, the politicians are accusing them without thinking about the future consequences.

 Wivenhoe Dam discharging water